Links

 A full reference link (opens new window) consists of a link text (opens new window) immediately followed by a link label (opens new window) that matches (opens new window) a link reference definition (opens new window) elsewhere in the document.

-) that is not backslash-escaped.
+A link label (opens new window) begins with a left bracket ([) and ends with the first right bracket (]) that is not backslash-escaped.
 Between these brackets there must be at least one non-whitespace character (opens new window).
 Unescaped square bracket characters are not allowed inside the opening and closing square brackets of link labels (opens new window).
 A link label can have at most 999 characters inside the square brackets.

 One label matches (opens new window) another just in case their normalized forms are equal.
 To normalize a label, strip off the opening and closing brackets, perform the Unicode case fold, strip leading and trailing whitespace (opens new window) and collapse consecutive internal whitespace (opens new window) to a single space.
 If there are multiple matching reference link definitions, the one that comes first in the document is used.
 (It is desirable in such cases to emit a warning.)